parkermac/LiveOcean/x_tef/README_flux.txt

 ------------------------------------------------------------------

 * flux_get_A.py is a central and complex part of the flux machinery.
-Its job is to take the TEF transports created by flux_make_two_layer.py, and the river flowsm and turn them into efflux-reflux fractions used by the flux engine.
+Its job is to take the TEF transports created by flux_make_two_layer.py, and the river flows and turn them into efflux-reflux fractions used by the flux engine.

-Input: LiveOcean_output/tef/[*]/flux/two_layer.p and...
+Input: LiveOcean_output/tef/[*]/flux/two_layer_[season].p and...
 	river flow extracted over the model year from the forcing (see x_river) flux_fun.segs

-Output: LiveOcean_output/tef/[*]/flux/q_df.p a pickled DataFrame where the index is the segment list, but with separate salty and fresh entries, like J1_s and J1_f.
+Output: LiveOcean_output/tef/[*]/flux/q_df_[season].p a pickled DataFrame where the index is the segment list, but with separate salty and fresh entries, like J1_s and J1_f.
 The columns are the same, but also there are four more columns at the start: 'ocean_s', 'ocean_f', 'river_s', 'river_f'.
 From the comments:
 # The way q_df is used in the flux_engine is that the row denotes where net transports are
 # ending up, and the columns denote where the transports are coming from.
 Each entry in
 # q_df is a transport (m3/s).
 Hence when we multiply a row by the tracer concentrations
 # in each segment and then sum along that row, we get the net flux of tracer into or out of
 # the segment specified by that row.

-NOTE: This assumes that the TEF transports have been averaged over a certain time period, typically a year, and this is done when we make two_layer.p.
-But the averaging of river flow is done in this code, so you have to make sure that the averaging periods are the same.

 NOTE: Look deep in the code for methods of calculation, and hand adjustments to, the efflux-reflux coefficients.